August 24, 2009, - 3:37 pm

 Woman: Oh, for Pete’s sake, Harry.
 More Blacks are muggers than Whites.
 What do you want to do–increase the proportion of White muggers, so we’ll have racial equality among muggers?

-And the movie pointedly exposes the problems with New York’s gun control laws (Bronson sneaks his gun, a gift from a client in Phoenix).
+And the movie pointedly exposes the problems with New York’s gun control laws (Bronson sneaks his gun, a gift from a client in Tucson).
 35 years later, sadly, those laws haven’t changed.

 The only part of “Death Wish” I didn’t like is the rape and beating scene at the beginning of the movie, in which the thugs attack Paul Kersey’s wife and daughter in Kersey’s apartment.
 That scene was brutal and disturbing, and it remains so today.
 But it was necessary to set the tone of the rest of the movie, and why criminals needed to be shot and killed.